aaronparker/aaronparker.github.io/_posts/2008-04-14-delay-on-windows-vista-with-redirected-desktop.md

   - Folder Redirection
   - Windows-Vista
 ---
 If you are redirecting the Desktop folder for users on Windows Vista laptops, a knowledgebase article just been published that might be useful to you.
-Here&#8217;s details of what this article addresses:
+Here's details of what this article addresses:

 > SYMPTOMS
 > Consider the following scenario: